prebid/prebid-server-java/docs/code-style.md

 #### Given-When-Then approach

-The common way for writing tests is to comply with `given-when-then` style.
+The common way for writing tests has to comply with `given-when-then` style.

 ```
 // given